 Our first adopted son joined our family as child number six, joining the five biological children we already had.
 Two years later, another son joined our family through adoption.
 Three months after he came home, we had the surprise blessing of discovering I was pregnant with twin girls.
 That made nine children and we thought we were done.
 Then we discovered our tenth child on an advocacy site and brought her home when the twins were three.
 We were definitely done then, except that we weren’t, and next month we will be traveling to bring home children numbers eleven and twelve.

 It’s been quite an adventure, and we have a unique mix of both biological and adopted children.
 There are days when it all works really well and other days when my husband and I look at each other and wonder what on earth we have done.
 Just like in any other family, large or small.
-While I would never say that we have everything figured out, here are three things that we have noticed on this journey.
+While I would never say that we have everything figured out, here are three things to consider on this journey.

 1. It’s going to be different.
 Sure there are some things are the same . . . excitement, nervousness, waiting, unknowns . . . but there are some ways that it is just different.
 For me, I assumed that I would easily fall in love with my newly adopted child.
 I loved children.
 I loved my children.
 I got along well with children.
 I was completely unprepared for how disconnected I felt at first.
 This wasn’t my child; he was someone else’s child.
 I did not feel those warm, lovey-dovey feelings I had when I gave birth to my previous five children and each of them were placed in my arms.
 I had heard of this happening, but didn’t seriously believe it could happen to me.
 It caused me to feel immense guilt and that guilt made it even more difficult to do the hard work of attaching to my child.